shuttle-hq/synth/docs/blog/2021-10-07-building-a-startup-with-rust.md

 make rapid iterations is so important for an early stage startup that it outweighs a lot of the benefits that Rust brings to the table.

-If your company is later stage and you know understand exactly what you should be building (assuming this is every the case) then I would say yes.
-The ' correctness' of Rust programs and the propensity of Rust to attract great engineers can help in building a great engineering culture and a great company.
+If your company is later stage, and you know understand exactly what you should be building (assuming this is every the case) then I would say yes.
+The 'correctness' of Rust programs and the propensity of Rust to attract great engineers can help in building a great engineering culture and a great company.